1. Industry Overview & Executive Summary

 • EU DORA applies from Jan 17, 2025, strengthening ICT risk management and third-party oversight, increasing demand for resilience testing, control evidence, and vendor risk programs.

-• EU NIS2 expands scope and raises requirements across sectors, accelerating gap assessments, remediation projects, and managed monitoring adoption.
+• EU NIS2 expands scope and raises requirements across sectors, accelerating gap assessments, remediation projects, and managed monitoring adoption. - Skills gaps and burnout keep pushing buyers toward MDR and co-managed models

 The ISC2 workforce research continues to highlight persistent gaps and pressure on teams, which is basically a demand engine for services that can provide coverage and expertise quickly.